2017 Deadline has passed.

 You can upload your work samples when you complete the online application form.
 Please include the following information about each sample: title, date, medium, dimensions/duration, your role and short description (no more than 4 sentences).
 List the work samples in the order in which you would like to have them viewed.
 For large files, please, use Internet services capable to transfer large-sized data, like Dropbox or WeTransfer.
 You also may submit link to your video or audio files on YouTube, Soundcloud or Vimeo.
-Files submitted via Internet services must be accompanied by a Work Sample Sheet (download here).
+Only files submitted via Internet services must be accompanied by a Work Sample Sheet (download here).
 Samples submitted without proper descriptions will be subject to rejection.

 Please label your materials with your full name as it appears on your application.